nus-sps/workshops-R/sps_workshops/Darren_test.md

 - Strong association for _I. versicolor_ and _I. virginica_
 - _I. virginica_ have the longest Petal and Sepal on average as compared to the other three species

-### Addtional information
-Do note, that there can be **TOO MUCH** information on a single graph.
-Generally, representing the data on x- and y- axis and grouping the points accordingly by colour is the maximum I would go for any graph.

-If I would want to explore another variable that I have collected, I would generate another graph at that point.

 ### Saving graphs